akbyrd/akbyrd.github.io/content/posts/1-hugo-setup.md

 - Sphinx?
 - Custom?

+## General Web Stuff
+CSS is rough.
+A bunch of defaults come from browser style sheets rather than from initial values. `table { all: unset; }` ends up resetting `display: table;` to `display: inline;`.
+Want default styles from the browser (lists, tables, math, etc).
+But any use of * by the user agent style sheet breaks inheritance.
+Option 1 - `* { all: unset; }` and rebuild everything from scratch.
+Option 2 - Build on top of browser defaults and be exposed to quirks of individual browsers.
+In both cases you have to assume inheritance doesn't exist and use * for everything.
+Layers might fix this, but they're too new to use (aiming for 6 years of compatibility).

+How do you organize selectors?
+Target HTML (usually semantic)?
+Target semantic CSS classes?
+Target visual CSS classes?
+I like the idea that HTML is semantics _only_.
+Target HTML as much as possible, use semantic CSS classes where HTML is complicated or ambiguous.
+Prefer to target a single class instead of multiple classes.
+BEM (Block-Element-Modifier) seems like a reasonable default.

 ## The rabbit hole
 Want to make a site
 Remember posts about markup languages and generating html (matklad, templates always wrong)